The Hindu-Christian Studies

 2. There should be no extended back and forth discussions on single topics between two individuals or a limited number of individuals.
 Such discussions should be taken off-list.

-4. Subscribers should not post on HCac verbatim copies of material, especially full newspaper articles, that are already available elsewhere on the Web.
-If you want to refer HCac subscribers to such material, give a short summary and the full web address/URL, including the prefix “http://”.
-Occasional exceptions to this rule will be tolerated in special circumstances, but in no case should newspaper articles or similar material be posted without the exact URL of the original source.
+3. Subscribers should avoid posting extended verbatim copies of material, especially full newspaper articles, that are already available elsewhere on the Web.
+If you want to refer HCStudies subscribers to such material, please give a short summary and the link to the original source.

 List Courtesy

-1. Because this is a large list and not all subscribers know each other, please be sure that any postings to HCac contain a (brief) signature with your full name and institutional affiliation.
+1. Because this is a large list and not all subscribers know each other, please be sure that any postings to HCStudies contain a signature with your full name and institutional affiliation.
 This will also help to maintain the professional tone of the discussions.
-(Note: Long signatures are not particularly helpful because they tend to use up bandwidth.)

-3. Subscribers who post bibliographic inquiries on HCac are urged to assemble and edit the resulting references (with complete details as to publication, page numbers, etc., if at all possible) and post this list on HCac for everyone’s use.
-As time permits, the list manager will make these lists available on this site.
+2. Subscribers who post bibliographic inquiries on HCStudies are urged to assemble and edit the resulting references (with complete details as to publication, page numbers, etc., if at all possible) and post this list on HCStudies.

-Any suggestions regarding the above guidelines should be mailed to the list manager.
+Please forward any suggestions regarding the above guidelines to the list manager and/or the society’s president.